About Us

 What We Do

-COPIN is a noncommercial association of communications professionals organized to provide information support in response to disasters or other public emergencies.
 COPIN exists to increase awareness and education of the role of public information officers during a crisis, to assist with training opportunities that foster greater disaster communications skills among its members and to facilitate requests for emergency communication backup support from members able to assist qualified organizations that serve community needs.
-COPIN operates in a geographic area of Central Ohio determined by the COPIN Board of Directors.

 Board of Directors